AshitomW/Drifty/README.md

 # Drifty — System Drift Collector & Comparator
-Drifty is a Go tool that takes snapshots of your system configuration—including files, installed packages, running services, environment variables, and system information—and shows what’s changed over time.
-It’s simple, lightweight, and handy for keeping track of system drift… though it’s probably not perfect yet.
+Drifty is a Go-based tool that captures snapshots of your system configuration, including files, installed packages, running services, environment variables, and other system information.
+It helps track changes over time to monitor system drift.
+While lightweight and easy to use, Drifty is currently very basic and requires further development to become more robust.
 ## Table of Contents

 - [What is Drifty?](#what-is-drifty)